-- 2. Fasten your seat belt.
-(Fastening the seat belt will cancel any chiming that may confuse you during this programming procedure.) - 3.
-Place the Key Fob into the ignition. - 4.
-Within 15-seconds, cycle the ignition Key Fob from the LOCK position to the ON/RUN position a minimum of five times, ending in the ON position (do not start the engine). - in the LOCK direction.
+2. Fasten your seat belt.
+(Fastening the seat belt will cancel any chiming that may confuse you during this programming procedure.)

+3. Place the Key Fob into the ignition.

+4. Within 15-seconds, cycle the ignition Key Fob from the LOCK position to the ON/RUN position a minimum of five times, ending in the ON position (do not start the engine).